 To establish what is true, it's then clearly a complicated and lengthy task that we end up delegating to leaders, which appoint experts that use their knowledge and, ideally, also their best judgment.

-People from the outside are assured that this is a very professional, ethical and honest structure that is the results of thousands of years of civilization and that is peak objectivity.
+People from the outside are assured that this is a very professional, ethical and honest structure resulting from thousands of years of civilization, and that it's peak objectivity.
 In reality however there's corruption at every level.
-Leaders tend to be self-serving and experts tend to support those leaders which are a vehicle to their ambitions, be those ambitions for wealth, fame or both.
+Leaders tend to be self-serving and experts tend to support those leaders that are a vehicle to their ambitions, be those ambitions for wealth, fame or both.

-Institutions and leaders that guide them, have a great impact on everything, and corruption can be found at any level in this chain of delegation.
-People are promoted not because they are honest, but because they've served well those that have appointed them.
+Institutions and leaders that guide them, have a great impact on everything.
+Corruption can be found at any level in this chain of delegation.
+People are promoted not because they are honest, but because they've served well those that have appointed them, and not necessarily because they have served well the population that has elected those that have appointed them.